 - Education for Urologists

 While medical research is essential for driving change for patients, so also is educating practitioners on these changes.
-Our team is committed to organising and producing masterclasses, seminars and other educational events which allow for information on best practice to disseminate across the whole UK, as well as provide a space for researchers and developers of cutting edge techniques collaborate and discuss the current prostate research paradigm.
+Our team is committed to organising and producing educational events which allow for information on best practice to disseminate across the UK and worldwide, as well as provide a space for researchers and developers of cutting edge techniques to collaborate and discuss the current prostate research paradigm.
 Learn more about our annual Imperial Prostate Masterclass.

 - Transforming Standard of Care

 Another determining factor in delivering theoretical developments into real advances for patients is reliant on local hospitals having the material means and the knowledge from other successful hospitals to enact change in their unit.

 We are running trials on new patient pathways and other organisational structures for hospital administrations to serve as a model of all-UK and worldwide hospitals, such as the RAPID clinic, so that every man having their prostate’s health checked can have the highest quality investigation in the minimum number of hospital trips and time spent waiting.

 PROSTAGRAM – The PROSTAGRAM Trial aimed to find an imaging technique, like mammograms for breast cancer, that could be offered as a screening test for prostate cancer.
 For the first time, mortality rates from prostate cancer have surpassed breast cancer which benefits from a screening programme offered to all women.

 At present, there is no nationally approved population-based screening programme for prostate cancer.
 The most common test, prostate-specific antigen (PSA), is too unreliable for screening and it is not recommended for routine use in national screening guidelines.
 Yet the mortality rates for prostate cancer remain high, with 1 in 24 men dying from the disease.